SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 Click **Reload** to refresh the status being shown.

 You can filter the entries by their task name or their status by using the filter controls in the action bar.
+The pagination controls can be used to traverse the history entries.

 ### History of compactions per offloading pipeline